AnyBody-Research-Group/AnyPyTools/CONTRIBUTING.md

 ### Performing the Release

-> 1. Update and push the release log
+> 1. Update the release log
-> 2. Update version number in `anypytools.__init__.py`
+> 2. Update version number in `anypytools.__init__.py`, and `pixi.toml`.
+Ensure they match.
 > 3. Ensure test pass
 > 4. Make PR on GitHub, and check docs compile correctly on Github Actions
-> 5. Create a tag with the version number and push it.
+> 5. Create a release on GitHub with the version number as the tag.
-> 6. Crate PYPI pckage
->    : 1.
-Run `pixi run build`
->      2. Run `pixi run publish`
-> 7. Update the conda forge package on <https://github.com/conda-forge/anypytools-feedstock>
+>    1. This will trigger a Pypi release automatically
+>    2. A conda-forge release will also trigger automatically within 1 day.
+Alternatively, go to https://github.com/conda-forge/anypytools-feedstock and create a issue with the title: `@conda-forge-admin, please update version`.
+This will make the conda-forge relase immediatly.

 ## Document History